AlbaneCM/Data_Science/README.md

 # Data_Science
 Summary of topics learned on Codecademy through the Data Science career path.
+Projects are from the Codecademy's course.
-They are ordered chronologically ordered, so MuscleHub is the most recent and includes the most recent topics reviewed in the course.
+They are chronologically ordered, so the highest number is the most recent and includes the most recent topics reviewed.

 1. Life Expectancy corresponds to: